 Meanwhile, as if that weren’t enough, a new policing bill continuing to progress through the Commons threatens to crack down on people’s right to protest.
 The fact that the same bill will increase the punishment for anyone caught damaging memorials well beyond the minimum sentence for rape led many women, including historian and writer Hannah Rose Woods, above, to wonder – would we be taken more seriously by the police if we were to dress up as statues?

 Lessons from the past

 Take Mary Leigh as an example.
-The Suffragette was imprisoned 108 years ago this month after flinging a hatchet – yes, that’s a small axe – at Prime Minister Herbert Asquith in Dublin.
+The Suffragette was imprisoned 109 years ago after flinging a hatchet – yes, that’s a small axe – at Prime Minister Herbert Asquith in Dublin.
 It missed, but later that day she and a rag-tag team of radicals tried to set fire to a theatre Asquith was attending.
 Then again, who hasn’t tried to burn down a projection booth on a girl’s weekend in Dublin, am I right?